KrishnaMehta123/Suggestedits/docs/Engagements/in-app/create-message-in-app/advanced-in-app-builder.md

 #### Border Radius

-Adjust how rounded the container’s corners appear.
+Adjust the level of rounding on the container’s corners.
 A higher value results in more rounded corners.

 For example: `Border Radius: 2` gives slightly curved edges, while higher values create a more pill-shaped container.